uber/kraken/examples/k8s/README.md

 be > 1 in production.
 Each node will get a kraken agent and have `localhost:30081` as a pullable registry location.

+Kraken's backend will be a simple http fileserver: `testfs`.
+In production you would have S3 or HDFS instead of that.

 The deployment `demo.json` is an example of an application that got its image pulled from Kraken.

 ## Running the simple example